remy/remysharp.com/public/blog/my-five-promise-patterns.md

 So that's it:

 - Shallow chains
-- Prebaking where I can
-- Cold calling if neccessary
+- Prebaking where I can and cold calling if neccessary
 - Always throw
 - Always catch